gomorpheus/morpheus-docs/provisioning/blueprints/morpheus.rst

 To Export a Blueprint as JSON or YAML:

 #.
-Create or Edit a Blueprint
+Navigate to  ``Provisioning > Blueprints``
 #.
-Select the RAW section on the top of the APP BLUEPRINT modal.
+Edit an existing App by clicking on the pencil icon
 #.
-Select JSON or YAML in the top right of the RAW section.
+On the Edit Blueprint modal, select the Raw tab
 #.
-Select the :guilabel:`EXPORT` button.
+Select YAML or JSON from the dropdown in the top right
 #.
-Select the Configurations to include in the Export by clicking on a Configuration.
-Selected Configurations will be highlighted.
+Click the Export button
 #.
-Select the DOWNLOAD CONFIGURATION button.
+Select the configurations to include in the export by selecting or deselecting configurations as needed.
+Selected configurations will be highlighted
 #.
+Click the DOWNLOAD CONFIGURATION button
-The Blueprint Export file will be downloaded to your computer as ``{template_name}-config.json`` or ``{template_name}-config.yaml``.
+#.
+The Blueprint export file will be downloaded to your computer as ``{app_name}-config.json or {app_name}-config.yaml``

 Preview
 ^^^^^^^